Have a question about one of our services or the platform? Find your answer below!

 How does our Warehouse service work?

-If you have made a sea freight booking with us and want to temporarily store the products with us, you can.
+If you have made a sea freight booking with us and want to temporarily store the products with us, you can do so.
 We have a large warehouse with space for 40,000 m2 of products.